Professor Adam Smyth

 - A History of English Autobiography (Cambridge University Press, 2016)

-- ‘Renaissance Collage: Towards a New History of Reading’, a special edition of the Journal of Medieval and Early Modern Studies (2015), edited with Juliet Fleming and William Sherman, on knives, scissors and glue as tools of reading
+- ‘Renaissance Collage: Towards a New History of Reading’, a special edition of the Journal of Medieval and Early Modern Studies (2015), edited with Juliet Fleming and William Sherman, on cutting as a form of reading

 - Book Destruction from the Medieval to the Contemporary (Palgrave 2014, with Gill Partington)